-- 3. All consultations should be documented in the patient's medical record. - 4.
-Types of consultations may include: - a.
+- 3. All consults should be documented in the medical record. - 4.
+Types of consult: - a.
 Formal review of pathology results - b.
 Opinion only regarding diagnosis or management - c.
 Assistance with diagnosis or management - d.
 Evaluation for a procedure - e.
 Treatment of a stated condition - f.
-Co-management - g.
-The requesting Attending Provider or designee must communicate to the Consulting Provider: - h.
-The specific patient care issues that need to be addressed. - i.
-The urgency of the consultation: - 1.
-Emergent consultations for immediate threat to life or limb. - 2.
-Urgent consultations for those issues not seen as an immediate threat to life or limb. - 3.
-Routine consultations for those issues that do not meet either an emergent or urgent status. - j.
-Pertinent past history and findings relevant to the consultation. - k.
-Whether diagnostic tests/treatments/procedures may be ordered, scheduled or performed by the Consulting Provider. - 1.
-How and whom to contact to discuss findings and recommendations. - m.
-Thoughtfully consider the recommendations and findings from each Consulting Provider, and clearly communicate to other members of the health care team and the family any changes in the plan of care. - 5.
-The Consulting Provider or designee should: - a.
-Acknowledge receipt of the consultation request.
-Resolve any questions about whether a consultation is appropriate through collegial conversations with the requesting Attending Provider. - b.
-Confirm with the requesting Attending Provider the level of service requested and the urgency of the consultation: - i.
-Emergent: A response either in person or by telephone is expected within 15 minutes of receiving the initial consultation request.
-Emergent consultations should be performed as expeditiously as possible given the specific patient care needs, but should be within one hour of receiving the initial consultation request - ii.
-Urgent: A response in person or by telephone is expected within 30 minutes of receiving the initial consultation request.
-Urgent consultations should be
+Co-management - 5.
+Responsibilities of the service requesting the consult: - a.
+The requesting provider or designee must communicate to the consultant: - i.
+The specific patient care issues that need to be addressed. - ii.
+The urgency of the consult: - a.
+Emergent consults for immediate threat to life or limb. - b.
+Urgent consults for those issues not seen as an immediate threat to life or limb. - c.
+Routine consults for those issues that do not meet either an emergent or urgent status. - iii.
+Pertinent past history and findings relevant to the consult. - iv.
+Whether diagnostic tests/treatments/procedures may be ordered, scheduled, or performed by the consulting service. - v.
+How and whom to contact to discuss findings and consultant recommendations. - b.
+Thoughtfully consider the recommendations and findings from each consultant and clearly communicate to other members of the health care team and the family any changes in the plan of care. - 6.
+Expectations and responsibilities of the consultant: - a.
+Acknowledge receipt of the consult request. - i.
+Resolve any questions about whether a consult is appropriate through collegial conversations with the requesting Attending Provider. - b.
+Confirm with the requesting provider the level of service requested and the urgency of the consult: - i.
+Emergent: A response either in person or by telephone is expected within 15 minutes of receiving the initial page.
+Emergent consults should be performed as expeditiously as possible given the specific patient care needs but should be

-- performed within 4 hours of receiving the initial consultation request. - iii.
-Routine: A response in person or by telephone is expected within 30 minutes of receiving the initial consultation request.
-Routine consultations should be performed within 24 hours of receiving the initial consultation request unless other arrangements are made between the requesting Attending Provider or designee and the Consulting Provider. - c.
-Review the medical record, examine the patient when indicated, and verbally communicate with the requesting Attending Provider or such provider's designee the initial findings or recommendations. - d.
-Perform the consultation within the established timeframe. - e.
-Document in the patient's medical record when the consultation was initiated, the initial findings and recommendations. - f.
+- within one hour of receiving the initial page request. - ii.
+Urgent: A response by telephone is expected within 30 minutes of receiving the initial page.
+Urgent consults should be performed within 4 hours of receiving the initial page request. - iii.
+Routine: A response by telephone is expected within 30 minutes of receiving the initial page.
+Routine consults should be performed within 24 hours of receiving the initial page request unless other arrangements are made between the requesting Attending Physician or such physician's designee and the consultant. - c.
+Review the medical record, examine the patient when indicated, and verbally communicate with the requesting attending provider or such provider's designee the initial findings or recommendations. - d.
+Perform the consult within the established timeframe. - e.
+Document in the patient's chart when the consult was initiated, the initial findings, and the recommendations. - f.
 Communicate to the requesting Attending Provider or designee any specific requirements or prerequisites (e.g. NPO status or diagnostic evaluations). - g.
-Document the full consultation note in the patient's medical record within 24 hours of evaluation of the patient unless other arrangements are made between the requesting Attending Provider or designee and the Consulting Provider. - h.
+Document the full consult note in the patient record within 24 hours of evaluation of the patient unless other arrangements are made between the requesting provider or designee and the consultant. - h.
 Communicate preliminary information to the patient or family. - i.
-Final recommendations should be communicated to the patient/family only after a discussion with the requesting Attending Provider or designee has occurred. - j.
+Final recommendations should be communicated to the patient/family only after a discussion with the requesting provider or designee has occurred. - j.
 Specify which service will be responsible for follow-up on pending tests during the hospital stay and after discharge. - k.
-Arrange for ongoing follow-up after discharge when indicated or formally document a sign off of the Consulting Provider's involvement in the patient's ongoing care.
+Arrange for ongoing follow-up after discharge when indicated or formally document a sign-off of the consultant's involvement in the patient's ongoing care.